Turanian Society

 The Turanian Society (Turan Cemiyeti, Turan Cämğiäte, Turáni Társaság) was a society founded in 1839 by Tatars with the goal of uniting the various Turkic peoples living in the Russian Empire.
 The organisation is one of the earliest forerunners of modern Turanism and, in a more narrow sense, Pan-Turkism.

 The name is derived from Turan, an ancient Persian name for the land to the East of Iran where many Turkic peoples live, as well as the goal of Turan, a united state for all Turkic peoples.

+Examples

 During the latter part of the 19th century and the early 20th century, similar societies were founded in many other countries with claimed Turanian roots: